Databases

 Take Oracle Database for instance, it offers advanced security through products like Oracle Label Security.

-Data Access Manager:
+Data Access Manager

 This interface facilitates users and external applications to access and manipulate data in the database using: